Credit Plainly

 A credit freeze, sometimes called a security freeze, restricts access to your credit report so that most lenders and other businesses conducting new-credit checks cannot pull it.
 This makes it harder for someone to open new credit using your information, because many lenders will not extend credit without reviewing your file.

 A credit freeze must be placed with each credit bureau separately.
 Freezing your file at one bureau does not affect your files at the other two.
+Bureau-specific guides on Credit Plainly cover Equifax, Experian, and TransUnion freezes in more detail.
+If you are comparing a bureau freeze with an app-style lock feature, read credit freeze vs. credit lock before choosing.
 You also need to manage the freeze yourself: if you want to apply for credit, you will need to lift or thaw the freeze temporarily with the relevant bureau before applying.

 A credit freeze does not: